 So whether you’re new to manifesting and setting goals and intentions, or if you’ve been doing it for a while.

 I hope you learn from or are inspired by how I set my goals and intentions for the year ahead.
-I’m also doing a giveaway at the end of this post, so check out the details for that!

 How I Set Goals & Intentions for the Year